 Ruined iPhone Has Me Thinking Family Finance

 Do you ever get stressed out feeling like you’re living paycheck-to-paycheck?
 Yuck, right?
-My husband and I get that feeling every time we have an unexpected expense, like last month, when my son spilt his entire cup of apple juice on my iPhone!
+My husband and I get that feeling every time we have an unexpected expense, like last month, when my son spilled his entire cup of apple juice on my iPhone!
 As a stay at home mom and running an online business I rely on my phone, well…$850 later I’m connect again, yikes.

-In reality, my husband and I know we’re getting a head in life (At least I think we’re getting ahead) by paying our mortgage every month, putting part of each paycheck into savings, even if it is small, and by limiting how much we charge and borrow.
+In reality, my husband and I know we’re getting a head in life (at least I think we’re getting ahead) by paying our mortgage every month, putting part of each paycheck into savings, even if it is small, and by limiting how much we charge and borrow.
 But, we do struggle with how much borrowing is too much.

 Borrowing helps us all cover purchases of things out of reach through normal savings; such as a home, new car or unexpected expenses like new cell phones.
 Done wisely, borrowing positively helps our young family keep things afloat.
 Several factors affirm our decision to borrow and provide for our family that you may want to consider: